Protecting

 of the approach

-Over the years, this fish purchasing policy has been structured and led to the definition of specifications, initially broken down into 36 evaluation criteria, controlled since 2019 by an independent certification body, Bureau Veritas.
-This evaluation determines whether fish supplies align with market standards for each of the 4 pillars.
+Over the years, this fish purchasing policy has been structured and led to the definition of specifications initially broken down into 36 evaluation criteria, monitored since 2019 by an independent body specialized in certification, Bureau Veritas.
+This evaluation determines whether fish supplies are aligned with market standards on each of the 4 pillars.

-On a scale from –2 to +2, the overall score obtained must be greater than 0 (a score of 0 being equivalent to market standards) for the quality, social requirements, and transparency pillars, and greater than 0.5 for the resource management pillar, for the raw material to be recognized as Responsibly Fished.
+On a scale ranging from -2 to +2, the average score obtained must be greater than 0 (a score of 0 being equivalent to market standards) for the quality, social requirement, and transparency pillars, and greater than 0.5 for the resource management pillar for the raw material to be recognized as Responsible Fishing.

-Adopting a Responsible Fishing approach requires frequent audits within the company and partner sites by Bureau Veritas.
-Bureau Veritas then proposes action plans and recommendations concerning the 4 pillars.
+The adoption of a Responsible Fishing approach requires frequent audits within the company and partner sites by Bureau Veritas.
+The latter then proposes action programs and recommendations covering the 4 pillars.

 05